mwoodruff89/RiotMatchMaking/README.md

 #Unit Tests

-You may run unit tests using the 'All Tests' build configuration target via IntelliJ
+You may run unit tests using the 'TestSuite' class which will run all the unit tests.